 If the employee is working with another employer in the same status, the basis for classification will be “new concurrent employment.”
 If the employee is changing employers and extending his or her current nonimmigrant status, the basis for classification will be “change of employer.”

-The employer must be very careful not to make a mistake when completing the “Requested Action” section.
+The employer must be careful not to make a mistake when completing the “Requested Action” section.
 A mistake here could result in unnecessary travel.
-For example, if the employer wants an in-country action but selects option (a) for the employee to obtain a visa, the employee will have to travel outside the U.S. before assuming the new status.
+For example, if the employer wants an in-country action but selects option "(a)" for the employee to obtain a visa, the employee will have to travel outside the U.S. before assuming the new status, or the employer will have to submit another petition along with a new filing fee.

 Part three of Form I-129 asks for information about the beneficiary.
 The information requested is relatively straightforward.
-A common source of confusion here is the "A-number" section.
-Many people do not know what this number is.
 The A-number is a nine-digit (formerly eight-digit) alien registration number that is assigned only to certain foreign nationals.
 Most employees who have not applied for permanent residence will not have an A-number.
-If this is the case, this section can be left blank.
+If this is the case, this question can be left blank.

 Part four of Form I-129 asks a series of questions needed to process the I-129 petition.
-One of these questions asks for the location of a U.S. consulate or inspection facility where the employee can apply for the visa if outside the United States.
-This section should always be completed with the employee’s home country information, even if the requested action is in-country.
+One of these asks for the location of a U.S. consulate or inspection facility where the employee can apply for the visa if outside the United States.
+This section should always be completed with the employee’s home country information, even if the requested action is in the United States.
 It is possible for an in-country request to be denied, even when the petition is approved.
 If this happens, USCIS needs to know where to send the petition.

 Part four also asks whether the beneficiary has ever been in the United States as a J-1 exchange visitor or J-2 dependent.
-If this is a new petition for someone in J-1 or J-2 status, the employer needs to ensure that this person is not subject to the two-year foreign residence requirement.
+If this is a new petition for someone in J-1 or J-2 status, the employer needs to ensure that this person is not subject to the two-year foreign-residence requirement.
 A J-1 or J-2 visa holder cannot change status to H-1B or L-1 if subject.
-If the employee is subject, the employer should request proof that the employee has received a waiver.
+If the employee is subject to this requirement, the employer should request proof that the employee has received a waiver and does not, therefore, need to spend two years in his or her country before returning to the United States.

 Part five also asks the employer to identify other compensation being provided to the employee.
 If the employee will receive benefits, this should be noted here.

-See our guide to the required supplements for detail on that step.
+See our guide to the required supplements for details on that step.